Pratyush-exe/antibullying-discord-bot/README.md

 ## Technologies Used

-We used discord.py, scikit-learn, and other minor libraries for making the whole project, from modeeling the NLP model to deploying it to a discord Bot.
+We used discord.py, scikit-learn, and other minor libraries for making the whole project, from modeling the NLP model to deploying it to a discord Bot.